TPIsoftware Empowers Cathay Life Insurance to Pioneer Seamless Digital Customer Experience with Co-Browsing Service

 "In addition to the cloud deployment with regulatory compliance, TPIsoftware has built exclusive monitoring and instant alert mechanisms to ensure security of the co-browsing service for Cathay Life." said Yilan Yeh, the vice president at TPIsoftware.

-Ben Yao, CEO of TPIsoftware, said: "A shift to cloud is taking off across industries, as systems deployed on clouds can be more adaptive and responsive to changes with better resource management and data integration.
-Cloud-based customer service allows more efficient customer support.
-From assessment, strategy planning to deployment, TPIsoftware excels at fostering cloud transformation for all industries."
+Ben Yao, CEO of TPIsoftware, said: "A shift to cloud is taking off across industries, as systems deployed on clouds are more adaptive and responsive to changes with better resource management and data integration.
+From assessment, strategy planning to deployment, TPIsoftware fosters cloud transformation for all industries."

 About TPIsoftware

-Founded in 2005, TPIsoftware is a software provider based in Taiwan delivering enterprise software and one-stop solutions to businesses in various industries.
-Having received several awards and patents, it has two main products –the enterprise service middleware DigiFusion and the AI-powered product SysTalk.ai to help enterprises succeed in digital transformation.
-TPIsoftware also specializes in FinTech, InsurTech, GIS, AIoT, smart healthcare, UI/UX solutions and more, providing professional services domestically and overseas.
+TPIsoftware is a software provider based in Taiwan delivering enterprise software and one-stop solutions to businesses across industries.
+It has two main products –the enterprise service middleware DigiFusion and the AI-powered product SysTalk.ai, and also specializes in FinTech, InsurTech, GIS, AIoT, smart healthcare, UI/UX solutions and more, providing professional services domestically and overseas.

 Media Contact: